oradcliffe/realtime-phone-agent/deployment-guide.md

    This script will:
    - Create a resource group
-   - Create a Key Vault and populate it with your secrets
+   - Create a Key Vault and populate it with your secrets from `.env`
    - Create an App Service plan
    - Create a web app
    - Enable managed identity and grant Key Vault access